A recent Walker ecommerce study reveals that by 2020, customer experience will emerge as a leading ecommerce brand differentiator.

 Collect website feedback

 Web and in-app surveys are a great way to gather real-time feedback as customers are interacting with your website.
-Use Customer Effort Score (CES), Thumbs, or Customer Satisfaction Score (CSAT) surveys to understand how well you’re helping customers fulfill their needs as they use your site.
+Use Customer Effort Score (CES), Thumbs, or our customer satisfaction survey software to understand how well you’re helping customers fulfill their needs as they use your site.

 Survey results can also factor into A/B split testing and conversion testing decisions as you implement new strategies to improve the browsing experience for your customers.